GoogleCloudPlatform/artifact-registry-npm-tools/README.md

 To use the module:

-1. Log in
+1. Log in as a service account:

+    Using a JSON file that contains a service account key:

+    `$ export GOOGLE_APPLICATION_CREDENTIALS=[path/to/key.json]`

-    Using end user credentials:
+    Using gcloud:

     `$ gcloud auth application-default login`

-    Using service account:

-    `$ export GOOGLE_APPLICATION_CREDENTIALS=[path/to/key.json]`
+    or log in as an end user:

+    `$ gcloud auth login`

 2. Add settings to connect to the repository to .npmrc.
 Use the output from the following command: